bravenel/Lutron/README.md

 # Lutron
 SmartThings Lutron Integration

-There are three Device Types that you need to install in the IDE:
+There are three Device Types that you need to install in the IDE - Lutron Shield
-  Lutron Shield
   On/Off Button Tile
   Virtual Dimmer